NickDJM/accessible-menu/.github/CONTRIBUTING.md

 ## Keep Your Code Consistent

+- Run `npm install` to ensure you have all the tools needed.
 - Keep all functional code inside of the `src/` directory
 - Use the coding standards provided.